 We want to ensure you are successful in your studies.
-Learn more about our Student Services.
+Learn more about our Student Success services.

 Saturday and Sunday are considered weekends.
 Many students visit with their families, travel or complete academic assignments.
 Library and computer services are open to students on the weekend.